How to Fix Logitech Mouse Lagging in Windows 11, 10

 Fix 4: Reinstall/Uninstall the Logitech software.

-There are different Logitech software for different products; ensure you download the one that supports the Logitech mouse you are using.
+There are different Logitech software for different products; ensure you download the one that supports your Logitech mouse.

 Fix 5: Update/Reinstall your Mouse Driver

 When the mouse driver is outdated or corrupt, you face a Logitech mouse stutter problem.
 To fix this issue, try updating the mouse driver.
 It can be updated manually or automatically.
-Where the manual method is time-consuming and involves risk, the automatic method is easy and more convenient.
-To update drivers automatically use Advanced Driver Updater the best software to update outdated drivers.
+The manual method is time-consuming and involves risk, and the automatic method is easier and more convenient.
+To update drivers automatically, use Advanced Driver Updater, the best software to update outdated drivers.

 1. Press Windows + X > Device Manager